 There’s no denying it- It’s a man’s world.
 With the progression of capitalism, women have been pushed into the background where the pressures of being a woman are daunting.
 With the expectation to raise kids, hold up the entire family and create a life for themselves, women should be hailed as superheroes.
 Instead, they are met with a wage-gap, stresses of harassment and constantly being put in a box of ‘The perfect- wife, daughter or sister’.
 Women are so much more than what society dictates and we should be celebrated as such.

 This special day holds great significance not just for women but for the progression of peace amongst all of humanity.
 It is a day to bridge the gap of inequality based on sex just a little more and in whatever way necessary.
-It is a day that transcends time and country, founded by the strong women in history who insisted on their rights.
-Some of these rights included education, cultural, social and political rights.
 This annual movement is vital as there is still much work to be done to confront the patriarchy.
 Let us learn from some of the significant female role models from our past:

 The Fight For Equality In History